johsieders/essays/content/23-is-science-a-threat.md

 I'll return to this point in section (5).

 Classical mechanics is counterintuitive, but we are somehow used to it.
-We simply believe that we are moving through space at 67,000 mph, we see cars driving and planes flying – physics seem to work.
+We simply believe that we are moving through space at 67,000 mph, we see cars driving and planes flying – physics seems to work.
 But relativity and quantum mechanics are not only counterintuitive, they defy our reason.
-Relativity involves time dilation, length contraction and a host of paradoxes that can be formally explained away by the equations, but which no one can imagine or understand in the usual sense of the word.
+Relativity involves time dilation, length contraction and a host of paradoxes that can be formally explained by the equations, which no one can imagine or understand in the usual sense of the word.
 Quantum mechanics is even worse: small particles no longer exist; the equations give probabilities rather than certainties.
 And then there is quantum entanglement, the basis of quantum computers, which leaves you stunned.
 What does this mean for questions of